hrj-star/salesforce-aws-integration/README.md

 ## 📋 Prerequisites

-1. Salesforce org
+1. Salesforce org.
 2. AWS Account: Create or use an existing AWS account.
 3. AWS IAM Credentials: Obtain AWS Access Key ID and Secrect Access Key with permissionns for AWS Textract and S3.
 <br/>

 ## 🛠️ Steps:

-➡️ **Step 1: Create AWS IAM User**:
-  - Go to AWS IAM console
-  - Create a new IAM user or use an existing one
-  - Attach policies for AWS Textract and S3 access (Have used full access for demo purpose, it would vary as per requirement)

-➡️ **Step 2:  Obtain Access Key ID and Secret Access Key**:
+➡️ **Step 1:  Obtain Access Key ID and Secret Access Key**:
-  - In AWS IAM, navigate to the user’s security credentials
+  - In AWS IAM, navigate to created user’s security credentials.
-  - Generate or use existing Access Key ID and Secret Access Key
+  - Generate or use existing Access Key ID and Secret Access Key.

+➡️ **Step 2:  Create s3 buckets**:
+  - Create an s3 bucket to upload the .pdf files to (consider this as an input bucket).
+  - Create another s3 bucket to get the output file (consider this as an output bucket).
+  - Give unique names and select a region then click Create.

+➡️ **Step 3:  Create a Lambda function to call start_document_analysis()**:
+  - Create a Lambda function and configure it to use python 3.12 in the same region as your s3 bucket.
+  - Add a trigger to the lambda function that allows uploads to input s3 bucket to trigger the Lambda function execution to start_document_analysis() function.
+  - Select s3 as the source and choose input bucket.
+  - Select All object create events as the event type.
+Then select Add to add the trigger to the Lambda function.
+  - On the Configuration > Permissions tab of the function, click on the IAM role to edit the permissions.
+  - On the IAM Console, select Add permissions then Attach policies.